 1. Monitor Customer Behavior and Usage to Create Guidelines

-Understanding the business value of your API and how to structure monetization and usage guidelines starts with data.
+Understanding the business value of your API and how to structure revenue recovery and usage guidelines starts with data.
 Be informed about what your users generally do and how many calls they normally take or receive over your API.
 Benchmark user behavior with analytics on your user-base with data collected and stored over your API.
-It is important to note that users behave differently depending on what your API is meant for, but understanding the base needs and wants of your users will help your developers set up meaningful internal protocols for dealing with customer issues.
+It is important to note that users behave differently depending on what your API is meant for, but understanding the base needs and wants of your users will help your developers set up meaningful internal protocols for dealing with API consumer issues.

-Setting up informed internal protocols and alerts for flagging outliers allows you to contact customers more quickly around possible usage or billing concerns or manage support needs before customers are aware of possible issues.
+Setting up informed internal protocols and alerts for flagging outliers allows you to contact customers more quickly around possible usage or billing concerns or manage support needs before customers are aware of possible issues, reducing customer churn.

 2. Direct Monetization with Usage-Based Billing

-Deciding on an invoicing strategy is no easy feat, but monetizing your APIs is one way to recoup monetary resources without extending your product line.
-Moesif can empower your business needs with easily integrated API monetization support.
+Deciding on an invoicing strategy is no easy feat, but monetizing your APIs is one way to recoup lost revenue without extending your product line.
+Moesif can empower your subscription business needs with easily integrated API monetization support.
 Determine the right API monetization strategy for your product by examining your current users - what features do they rely on most?
 What metrics do they base their business on?
 Understanding your user’s top needs will enable you to implement revenue generators.